-NUR 6970/6971 Advanced Psychiatric/Mental Health Nursing I - theory and practicum (3 CR / 5 CR) Facilitates the Psychiatric/Mental Health APRN for the complex role of providing mental health care and crisis intervention to adults/geriatric adults of differing social, economic, and cultural backgrounds within a recovery framework.
-Cultural assessment, psychiatric assessment and diagnosis, differential diagnosis and co-morbidities are incorporated throughout the course.
-Treatment and management of mental health disorders using a variety of modalities and interventions with emphasis on communication theory and group theory focused on recovery are explored.
-Synthesis of evidence-based, recovery focused management in concert with social, cultural, environmental, spiritual, and physical needs of the patient and family are emphasized.
+NUR 6970/6971 Advanced Psychiatric/Mental Health Nursing I - theory and practicum (3 CR / 5 CR)

+Facilitates the Psychiatric/Mental Health APRN for the complex role of providing mental health care and crisis intervention to adults/geriatric adults of differing social, economic, and cultural backgrounds within a recovery framework.
+Cultural assessment, psychiatric assessment and diagnosis, differential diagnosis, and co-morbidities are incorporated throughout the course.
+Treatment and management of mental health disorders using a variety of modalities and interventions with an emphasis on pharmacotherapy are explored.
+Synthesis of evidence-based, recovery-focused management in concert with the social, cultural, environmental, spiritual, and physical needs of the patient and family are emphasized.
 Required clinical hours (NUR 6971): 210 hrs.

-NUR 6972/6973 Advanced Psychiatric /Mental Health Nursing II - theory and practicum (3 CR / 5 CR)
+NUR 6972/6973 Advanced Psychiatric / Mental Health Nursing II - theory and practicum (3 CR / 5 CR)